skyelynwaddell/vector0/README.md

 Download trenchbroom:
 https://trenchbroom.github.io/ <br>

-Drag the folder `qengine` from `/tbdata` into `TRENCHBROOM_INSTALL_PATH/games/`
+Drag the folder `Vector0` from `/tbdata` into `TRENCHBROOM_INSTALL_PATH/games/`

-After installing trenchbroom and adding `qengine` to the games folder, open the app and click `New Map...`
+After installing trenchbroom and adding `Vector0` to the games folder, open the app and click `New Map...`

-Select `qengine` from the games list, and click `Open preferences...` <br>
+Select `Vector0` from the games list, and click `Open preferences...` <br>
-Another list of games will show up in preferences, go down to `qengine`.
+Another list of games will show up in preferences, go down to `Vector0`.

 There will be 4 paths you will have to fill in